astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 ### Envelope Encryption
 Consider a case where you may have ~100kb of secrets to store.
 A handful of signing keys, a couple tokens, maybe an mTLS certificate.
 Here's where you can use a technique called [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) to secure your data.
 First, you can generate something like a 256-bit AES key.
 Use that key to encrypt a file containing all of your secrets and add that file to your function ZIP payload.
 Finally, use KMS to encrypt the AES key and inject the ciphertext as an environment variable.

-You've just encrypted an envelope, and stored the encrypted key in a couple bytes!
+You've just encrypted an envelope, and passed the encrypted key to your Lambda Function securely!
 This also helps save money on KMS keys, as you can re-use one KMS key for multiple AES keys.
 This pattern is also useful if you need to secure keys for customers in a multi-tenant environment, but laying that out is beyond the scope of this post.

 ## Sensitive Data Exercise
 We've covered the fundamental building blocks for securing sensitive information within AWS and using it within Lambda.
 We've also composed a few patterns you can use to reduce costs or handle specific use cases.

 Now, let's consider 4 common secrets used in Lambda and think about how best to secure them.

-### Datadog/Sentry/telemetry API Key
+### Telemetry API Key
 First up is a telemetry API key.
 Consider something like a Datadog or Sentry API key.
-These keys are free to create, so it's often best to create one key per application to better track costs.
-Telemetry keys are are also usually write-only.
+These keys are free to create, so it's best to create one key per application to limit blast radius and, as a bonus - better track costs.
+Telemetry keys are also usually write-only.
 Leaking this key can only cause an attacker to send additional data to the API.

-With this in mind, *environment variables* are likely a good option here.
+With this in mind, *environment variables* are likely a good enough option here.
 They have minimal performance overhead, no cost, and minimal blast radius.

 Keys can be easily created for exactly one Lambda function, or CloudFormation stack.
 If someone peers over your shoulder at a coffee shop, or inadvertently leaks the environment variable - it's simple to change with a few clicks and a re-deploy.